Olushola David | Mental Health Nursing

-Hi, my name is Olushola David and I am in third year studying MNurs Mental Health.
+Hi, my name is Olushola David and I am studying Mental Health Nursing at the University of Birmingham.
 I've always known that I wanted to do something based in a caring role.
 In secondary school one of my teachers actually said to me that I make people smile, so that inspired me to explore the health care sector.
 Nursing specifically stood out to me because of how involved nurses are in a patient's care.
 Just watching the positive impact, you can make on someone's life is really rewarding.
 I decided to go into mental health nursing specifically because I have an adopted brother who has autism.
 Although autism isn't a mental health diagnosis (it is a learning disability), it stemmed my interest into psychology and psychiatry.
 Mental health nursing has allowed me to apply my interest and knowledge in those subjects and to also care and support people.

 Olushola David